BPM: Bullets Per Minute: Development

 The game was developed by Awe Interactive, which was a two-person team based in the UK.
 The game was inspired by early first-person shooters such as Doom and Quake, while some of the gameplay mechanics were influenced by Crypt of the NecroDancer and Cuphead.
 Originally the team wanted to use music from various artists, but they decided to work exclusively with Sam Houghton and Joe Collinson after hearing their work.
 The game is powered by Epic Games' Unreal Engine, and used assets from their cancelled project, Paragon.
 One of Paragons characters, Sevarog, appears in the game.

 The game was published by Playtonic Friends, the publishing arm of Playtonic Games, the developer behind Yooka-Laylee.
 The game was released for Windows on September 16, 2020.
 The game was released for PlayStation 4 and Xbox One on October 5, 2021, and was released for Nintendo Switch on September 8, 2022.

 Reception

-According to review aggregator Metacritic, the Windows version received "mixed or average" reviews while the PlayStation 4 version received "generally positive reviews".
+According to review aggregator platform Metacritic, the Windows version received "mixed or average" reviews while the PlayStation 4 version received "generally favorable reviews".